Understanding the Current Dip in CRGO Steel Prices in India

 Conclusion

-The current downturn in the CRGO steel market is being driven by a mix of import pressure, regulatory tightening, seasonal demand softening, and falling steel input prices.
-While some of these are short-term (monsoon, seasonal lag), others (policy, imports) are structural and likely to shape the market for months ahead.
+The current downturn in the CRGO steel market is driven by a mix of import pressure, regulatory tightening, seasonal demand softening, and falling steel input prices.
+While some of these factors are short-term (monsoon, seasonal lag), others (policy, imports) are structural and likely to shape the market for months ahead.

 Comments